elmahio/documentation/docs/logging-to-elmah-io-from-devexpress.md

+---
+title: Logging to elmah.io from DevExpress (eXpressApp Framework)
+description: Learn about how to set up error monitoring in DevExpress (eXpressApp Framework).
+Add cloud logging by installing a single NuGet package only.
+---

 # Logging to elmah.io from DevExpress (eXpressApp Framework)

 eXpressApp Framework (XAF) is built on top of ASP.NET.
-Installing elmah.io corresponds any other ASP.NET site:
+Installing elmah.io corresponds to any other ASP.NET site:

 ```powershell fct_label="Package Manager"
 Install-Package Elmah.Io